MetOffice/CSET/docs/source/usage/workflow-installation.rst

 Help for each variable can be viewed by clicking on the variable's name.
 Once you have configured CSET you can save and close rose edit.

-To run the workflow, open a command line inside the ``cset-workflow`` directory and run ``cylc vip .``.
+To run the workflow,  run ``cylc vip .``  from within the ``cset-workflow`` directory.
 This submits the workflow to a cylc scheduler to run it.
 You can view the job's progress with the cylc GUI, accessible with the command ``cylc gui``.

 .. code-block:: bash